jennaly/jennaly/README.md

 - 💻 All of my projects are available at [https://jennaly.netlify.app](https://jennaly.netlify.app)

-- 📈 Have a background in Business and Economics
+- 📈 I have a background in Business and Economics

-- 💡 Learning TypeScript and Next.js!
+- 💡 I'm currently learning TypeScript and Next.js!

 <h3 align="left">Connect with me:</h3>
 <p align="left">